 „You went to school and learned the trade.
 We built, constructed, transported materials, pulled and burned ships; we did all sorts of things.
 We worked for 5 hours and went to school for 3 hours.
 That was our schedule every day and on Sunday, we would clean the machines from sawdust.
 We would saw boulders with long saws.
 We had a two-man saw and axes.
 We took care of drawknives and drills as if our lives depended on it.
 Then we got three machines and a bandsaw.
 This was like a miracle because we did not need to saw manually any more.
 It was hard but we were young.
 We would carry up to 50 kg each. “

 Quote: Slobodan Jadrešić, shipbuilder

-When plastic was introduced to the shipbuilding industry, there was a smaller demand for shipbuilders that worked with wood.
-From the 1980s the construction of wooden ships has kept falling.
-Despite that, Betina remained one of the main points of small wooden shipbuilding on the Adriatic.
-Today there are shipbuilders in Betina who are capable of constructing all types of small wooden ships: traditional gajeta, leut or bracera, but also modern-day yachts.
+The introduction of plastic to the shipbuilding industry meant less shipbuilders who work with wood, so from the 1970s the construction of wooden boats has been decreasing.
+Nevertheless, Betina remained one of the main centers of small wooden shipbuilding on the Adriatic Sea.
+Today, there are shipbuilders in Betina who are capable of constructing all types of small wooden boats: traditional gajeta, leut or bracera, but also modern yachts.

 At the beginning of the 21st century, the Betina shipyard employs 14 shipbuilders working with wood.
 They do repairs on bigger wooden boats and construct new boats.
 Several smaller shipyards are active, where small and medium-sized boats are built and renovated.
 There are also several freelance shipbuilders performing boat repairs outside the shipyards.
 All this has made Betina one of the few remaining centers of small wooden shipbuilding on the Croatian Adriatic.